Time as a fundamental dimension of your note-taking

 Linking based on selected text

-You can now also easily create or link to an entity based on a selected range in text.
+You can now also easily create or link to an object based on a selected range in text.
 Simply select some text and press “+” or “/” and select a content type in the dropdown.
-Hit “@” or “[” and search for an existing entity to link to.
+Hit “@” or “[” and search for an existing object to link to.

 Messenger integration support